flickgroup/flickgroup.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Our lab is interested in the electronic structure of a wide range of systems, in particular with strong light-matter interactions.
-XYZ
+Our group is interested in the electronic structure of a wide range of systems, with a particular focues on systems, where the interaction between light and matter becomes strong.
+We study systems such as molecules and materials in optical cavities, and quantum defects in wide-band gap materials.
+To describe these systems, we develop theoretical methods, such as quantum-electrodynamical density-functional theory (QEDFT) and others.

 For more information about specific projects, please visit our projects page.